EliasKotlyar/Xiaomi-Dafang-Hacks/integration/tinycam/tinycam.md

 3. Restart tinyCam
 4. Run tinyCam and select Brand -> XiaomiHack and Model -> Dafang EliasKotlyar

-Note: Custom_vendors.xml 'file not found' error can happen due to tinycam not taking correct path from file manager - check it is not prefixed with 'document' etc.
+Note: A Custom_vendors.xml 'file not found' error can happen due to tinyCam not taking the correct path from file manager.
+Make sure it is not prefixed with 'document' etc.